AndreMikulec/debian-server-setup/README.md

     gpg --keyserver pgpkeys.mit.edu --recv-key 06F90DE5381BA480
     gpg -a --export 06F90DE5381BA480 | sudo apt-key add -

-Now we can upgrade R to the newest version (as of Nov 2015, 3.2.2):
+Now we can upgrade R (and any other system packages) to the newest version (as of Nov 2015, 3.2.2), using:

     sudo apt-get update
     sudo apt-get upgrade